3-D Man: Powers and abilities

 The Chandler brothers received their superhuman abilities through exposure to an unknown radiation in the explosion of a Skrull starship.
 Hal Chandler could, by concentrating on the image of his brother Chuck imprinted on his glasses, summon a super-powered version of his brother: 3-D Man.
 Chuck had a telepathic link with Hal, who would lose consciousness and become comatose when the 3-D Man is active.
 The 3-D Man's consciousness is apparently a synthesis of Chuck and Hal's minds, with Chuck's usually dominant.
 3-D Man, in turn, could only remain in a three-dimensional reality for three hours at a time before Hal would wake up, causing 3-D Man to subsequently disappear and return to his two-dimensional existence.
 The 3-D Man wore a specially designed NASA flight suit (circa late 1950s), altered in appearance and bonded to his skin.
+Chuck was an expert pilot and a talented football player.
+Hal is an experienced scientific researcher.
+Hal is astigmatic, and requires special glasses.
+A poliomyelitis victim as a child, he now requires crutches to walk.
 As 3-D Man, Chuck Chandler possessed approximately three times the physical capabilities of an extremely physically fit but otherwise normal human male.
 As his name suggests, 3-D Man is three times as strong, fast, and durable as military pilot Chuck Chandler.
 The sensory acuity of each of his five senses is three times more powerful than the maximum capabilities of a normal human being.
 In addition, 3-D Man had the limited quasi-telepathic ability to perceive the distinctive aura of the Skrull race, even when a Skrull has assumed another form.

-Chuck was an expert pilot and a talented football player.
-Hal is an experienced scientific researcher.
-Hal is astigmatic, and requires special glasses.
-A poliomyelitis victim as a child, he now requires crutches to walk.

 Other versions

 What If

 In What If #9, FBI agent Jimmy Woo brought the 3-D Man together with several other heroes, including Gorilla-Man, Human Robot, Marvel Boy, and Venus, to form the 1950s Avengers.
 These heroes battled the Yellow Claw and his superhuman minions, but the team was asked to disband by President Dwight D. Eisenhower.
-While the events of this story took place on an alternate Earth, as revealed in Avengers Forever, a similar mission involving those characters (minus 3-D Man) did take place in the 1950s of the mainstream continuity, as shown in the 2006 miniseries Agents of Atlas.
-Writer Jeff Parker has explained that he didn't use 3-D Man in Agents of Atlas, in part due to his being a 1970s retcon, not an original Atlas Comics character.
+While the events of this story took place on an alternate Earth, as revealed in Avengers Forever, a similar mission involving the Atlas-era characters did take place in the 1950s of the mainstream continuity, as shown in the 2006 miniseries Agents of Atlas.
+Writer Jeff Parker has explained that he did not use 3-D Man in Agents of Atlas in part due to his being a 1970s retcon, and not an original Atlas Comics character.